🧑🏫 Automated & Algorithmic Trading Tutorial

 • Queuing Theory

-Algo strategies are applied by many hedge funds and other specialized financial firms.
-Institutional traders use a wide variety of sophisticated systems for multiple purposes, for example, to profit from arbitrage.
-According to the Bank of England (2017), there are two mega-trends:
+Algorithmic strategies are employed by many hedge funds and other specialized financial firms.
+Institutional traders use a wide range of sophisticated systems for various purposes, such as profiting from arbitrage.
+According to the Bank of England (2017), two major trends are identified:

-(ii) A rapidly increasing amount of granular data often referred to as Big Data
+(ii) A rapidly growing volume of detailed data, often referred to as Big Data.

-Quantitative analysis uses a wide variety of market data in order to create models capable of identifying trading opportunities.
-The forecasting modules of quantitative analysis mainly analyze fundamental and statistical data (mean reversion, etc.).
-Backtesting using historical data enables the optimization of results.
+Quantitative analysis uses diverse market data to develop models capable of identifying trading opportunities.
+The forecasting modules primarily analyze fundamental and statistical data (such as mean reversion).
+Backtesting with historical data allows for optimizing results.

-Machine learning is a much more demanding task.
-Machine learning refers to the process of using statistical tools and techniques in order to enable computer systems to ‘Learn’.
-Learning means improving the performance of the system without any direct human intervention.
-A machine learning system incorporates the following components:
+Machine learning is a more complex task.
+It refers to using statistical tools and techniques to enable computer systems to ‘learn.’
+Learning means improving the system’s performance without direct human intervention.
+A machine learning system includes the following components:

 1. Specific problems to be solved